-CX Considerations 2 CoF Access History For each CBPII having CoF access, ASPSPs should display the PSUs account details including account name, sort code, account number and expiration date and time.
+СХ CX Considerations 2 CoF Access History For each CBPII having CoF access, ASPSPs should display the PSUs account details including account name, sort code, account number and expiration date and time.
 ASPSPs must also provide PSUs the ability to request all the CoF access history (CoF requests and responses) under a specific CBPII.
 This must include the identity of the CBPII who made the request, and the response (Y/N) given.
-ASPSPs should provide this functionality via the Access Dashboard.
-The COF history could also include the following: • the date the Confirmation of Funds request has been received by the ASPSP • the unique reference of the CoF request • the amount in relation on the CoF request Please note that in case ASPSPs are unable to provide a response to a CoF request to the CBPII, a reason should be provided in the history entry for this CoF request.
+The history could also include the following: the date the Confirmation of Funds request has been received by the ASPSP the unique reference of the CoF request the amount in relation on the CoF request Please note that in case ASPSPs are unable to provide a response to a CoF request to the CBPII, a reason should be provided in the history entry for this CoF request.
 5 ASPSPs should confirm to PSUs that CoF access to their account has been cancelled.